mne-tools/mne-cpp/README.md

 Workflow to contribute
 =========================

-To contribute to MNE-cpp, first create an account on `github
-<http://github.com/>`_.
-Once this is done, fork the `mne-cpp repository
-<http://github.com/mne-tools/mne-cpp>`_ to have you own repository,
-clone it using 'git clone' on the computers where you want to work.
+To contribute to MNE-cpp, first create an account on [github](http://github.com/).
+Once this is done, fork the [mne-cpp repository](http://github.com/mne-tools/mne-cpp) to have you own repository, clone it using 'git clone' on the computers where you want to work.
 Make your changes in your clone, push them to your github account, test them on several computer, and when you are happy with them, send a pull